Film in Which There Appear Edge Lettering, Sprocket Holes, Dirt Particles, Etc.: Production

+Reception

-ReceptionFilm in Which There Appear... is considered an important work in the structural film movement.
+Film in Which There Appear... is considered an important work in the structural film movement.
 Fred Camper described Film in Which There Appear... as "a kind of Duchampian found object, a looped test film that focuses attention on the medium and the viewer."
 J. Hoberman called the film "blandly presented".
 Juan A. Suárez noted the film's unique element of "indeterminacy and open-endedness", remarking that the more the film is projected, the more scratches and dust it will collect.